dspeyer/ritualEngine/README.md

 ### Client Side

-The .js file also defines a class with the widget's name.
+The .js file also defines (and exports) a class with the widget's name.
 The class also has three functions:

 **A constructor** which takes the first batch of data from the client